DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-The Magewell USB Capture HDMI Plus is a simple and easy-to-use capture device that supports 4K 60 fps 4:2:0 input from your DSLR or mirrorless hybrid camera.
+The Magewell USB Capture HDMI Plus is a simple, easy-to-use capture device that supports 4K 60 fps 4:2:0 input from your DSLR or mirrorless hybrid camera.

-It will automatically downscale your signal to 2K for recording or streaming and will include audio as well.
+It will automatically downscale your signal to 2K for recording or streaming and include audio.

-It even has dedicated microphone inputs and headphone outputs, and the latter will you extract the HDMI embedded audio output to headphones.
+It even has dedicated microphone inputs and headphone outputs; the latter will extract the HDMI-embedded audio output to headphones.

 It supports USB 3.1 and 2.0. and is compatible with Windows, Linux, Mac OS, and Chrome OS.

-The Magewell capture devices are compatible with over 50 different streaming programs and players from Zoom and Skype to VLC, Quicktime, Microsoft, and Camtasia.
+The Magewell capture devices are compatible with over 50 streaming programs and players, from Zoom and Skype to VLC, Quicktime, Microsoft, and Camtasia.
 You can check the full list here.